schaertelr/auto-register-k8s-cluster-rms/README.md

 # auto-register-k8s-cluster-rms

-This yaml-file helps to avoid manually adding k3s clusters into the Rancher Management Server via the web-gui. <br >
+This yaml-file helps to avoid manually adding k3s clusters into the Rancher Management Server (RMS) via the web-gui. <br >
 The version of RMS is 2.6.2, k3s is v1.21.7+k3s1.

 Execute this yaml-file on existing k3s clusters.
 The cluster gets created in the RMS and automatically registered. <br >